Martyn Green: After D'Oyly Carte

 After leaving the D'Oyly Carte company, Green appeared as George Grossmith in the film The Story of Gilbert and Sullivan (released in 1953).
 He then travelled to America, together with Ella Halman and Radley Flynn, to tour in Gilbert and Sullivan operas for S. M. Chartock.
 He remained in America, settling in New York City, where he continued his career in musicals, plays, television, recordings and films.
 Apart from his many appearances on Broadway in Gilbert and Sullivan roles up to 1952, his Broadway appearances in the 1950s included Brennan o' the Moor in Red Roses for Me (1955–56), Chang in Shangri-La (1956), Lionel Croy in Child of Fortune (1956), and Kreton in A Visit to a Small Planet, by Gore Vidal (1957–58).
 In 1954, he appeared with Ginger Rogers in a Producers' Showcase television presentation of Red Peppers from Tonight at 8.30, directed by Otto Preminger.
 He also played in a number of TV musicals, such as The Stingiest Man in Town as Bob Cratchit (1956).

 In 1959, Green's left leg was crushed in a garage elevator and had to be amputated below the knee.
 An ambulance intern from India, Dr. P. Shamsuddin, borrowed a pocket knife from a police officer to perform the operation without anaesthesia.
 Green sued the garage company, but the case was dismissed.
-According to Time, he was operating the elevator himself because he didn't trust the garage attendants to park his M.G. sports car.
+According to Time, he was operating the elevator himself because he didn't trust the garage attendants to park his MG sports car.
 Eight months later, using a prosthetic limb, he appeared as W. S. Gilbert in the musical Knights of Song in St. Louis.
 In 1960 he directed Groucho Marx, Helen Traubel, Stanley Holloway and Robert Rounseville in a Bell Telephone Hour television condensed production of The Mikado.
 Among Green's regional credits was Kris Kringle in a 1965 Kansas City Starlight Theatre production of Here's Love.
 He also continued to perform on Broadway, as Colonel Melkett in Black Comedy (1967), Justinus (the innkeeper) and Chaucer in Canterbury Tales (1969), Colonel Sir Francis Chesney in Charley's Aunt (1970), and Col. Elbourne in The Incomparable Max (1971).
 He also worked in summer stock during the rest of his life.

 Green also continued frequently to direct and produce Gilbert and Sullivan productions and worked with various touring companies and in summer stock.
 His film roles included Finchley in A Lovely Way to Die (1968), and the Captain in The Iceman Cometh (1973).
 Green last appeared on stage in Chicago (December 1974) in the play The Sea.
 His final performance in any medium was in The National Radio Theater's 1974 production of Mathry Beacon by Giles Cooper.
 After this, he returned to his Hollywood, Los Angeles, home (where he had lived since 1973) and was soon hospitalised.

 Green died of a blood infection on 8 February 1975, in the Presbyterian Hospital of Hollywood, at the age of 75.